 Low-mood, stress and anxiety don’t wait for you to be ready.
 Acknowledging your mental health early can make a difference.
 The Canadian Mental Health Association estimates that that total number of 12 to 19 year olds at risk of depression is a staggering 3.2 million.
 This means that close to 30% of Canadian youth could be affected.
-Helping youth help themselves becomes increasingly important.
+Helping youth help themselves with youth wellness and education is becoming increasingly important.

-CMHA serves youth aged 7 to 18 offering prevention-based education sessions for youth and youth leaders in school and club settings to address youth substance use, mental health promotion and suicide prevention, equipping youth with knowledge and tools to help manage mental health and wellness through building relationships and providing a knowledge-base of community resources to access help.
+CMHA serves youth and young adults offering prevention-based education sessions for youth and youth leaders in school and club settings to address youth substance use, mental health promotion and suicide prevention, equipping youth with knowledge and tools to help manage mental health and wellness through building relationships and providing a knowledge-base of community resources to access help.

 - Y-Mind (Teen Mindfulness)

 - Living Life to the Full for Youth

 Do you worry a lot about school?
 Do you worry about making friends or stress about what others think of you?
 You’re not alone – everyone experiences worry, anxiety, and stress.

 Everybody experiences stress, anxiety and uncomfortable emotions – it’s normal.
 How we cope with these feelings and emotions can make the difference in how we interact with those around us, activities and opportunities or moving forward in a way that allows us to live our best life.